WordPerfect: Corel buys WordPerfect from Novell

 Novell stated in November 1995 that it was putting its personal productivity product line up for sale.
-Then in January 1996 it announced that the sale of these products, primarily WordPerfect and Quattro Pro, would be made to Corel for $186 million, a large loss from the $855 million that it had originally paid to acquire WordPerfect.
+In January 1996 it announced that the sale of these products, primarily WordPerfect and Quattro Pro, would be made to Corel for $186 million, a large loss from what it had originally paid to acquire WordPerfect.
 Novell did hold onto a few pieces that it had acquired from WordPerfect, most importantly the GroupWise collaboration product.
-By some estimates Novell had lost $750 million on the WordPerfect experience.

 The sale to Corel, which was headquartered in Ottawa, Ontario, was completed in March 1996.
 The head of Corel, Michael Cowpland, initially expressed optimism that Corel WordPerfect could compete effectively against Microsoft Word among business users, somewhat akin to a Coke versus Pepsi battle.
-However this was unsuccessful as Microsoft got many new computers loaded with Word along with Windows.
-The financial realities of the situation became difficult and Corel lost over $230 million for 1997.
+The optimism was wrong; many new computers came loaded with Word along with Windows.
+Corel lost over $230 million for 1997.

-During 1998, the WordPerfect development offices in Orem were closed, affecting over 500 employees.
+In 1998, the WordPerfect development offices in Orem were closed, affecting over 500 employees.
 The software engineering for WordPerfect became centred in Corel's home city of Ottawa.

 Corel WordPerfect

-Since its acquisition by Corel in 1996, WordPerfect for Windows has officially been known as Corel WordPerfect.
+Since its acquisition by Corel in 1996, WordPerfect for Windows was officially been known as Corel WordPerfect.

 On January 17, 2006, Corel announced WordPerfect X3.
 Corel is an original member of the OASIS Technical Committee on the OpenDocument Format, and Paul Langille, a senior Corel developer, is one of the original four authors of the OpenDocument specification.

 In January 2006, subscribers to Corel's electronic newsletter were informed that WordPerfect 13 was scheduled for release later in 2006.
 The subsequent release of X3 (identified as "13" internally and in registry entries) has been met with generally positive reviews, due to new features including a unique PDF import capability, metadata removal tools, integrated search and online resources and other features.

-Version X3 was described by CNET in January, 2006 as a "winner", "a feature-packed productivity suite that's just as easy to use — and in many ways more innovative than — industry-goliath Microsoft Office 2003."
+Version X3 was described by CNET in January 2006 as a "winner", "a feature-packed productivity suite that's just as easy to use — and in many ways more innovative than — industry-goliath Microsoft Office 2003."
 CNET went on to describe X3 as "a solid upgrade for long-time users", but that "Die-hard Microsoft fans may want to wait to see what Redmond has up its sleeve with the radical changes expected within the upcoming Microsoft Office 12."

-While the notable if incremental enhancements of WordPerfect Office X3 have been well received by reviewers, a number of online forums have voiced concern about the future direction of WordPerfect, with long-time users complaining about certain usability and functionality issues that users have been asking to have fixed for the last few release versions.

 Although the released version of X3 at the time did not support the OOXML or OpenDocument formats, a beta was released that supported both.